Valgaza/Leetcode-Answers/README.md

 # LeetCode Solutions by Aarya Subhash Patil

 Welcome to my LeetCode solutions repository.
-This repo contains solutions to LeetCode problems that I solve daily to improve my problem-solving skills.
+This repo contains solutions to the first 50 LeetCode problems I had solved to get better at problem solving.

 ## Progress Tracker